HOME ROAD FREIGHT CARS

 The railway acquired several series of open hopper cars during the 1950s and 1960s, and the Atlas model is a good representation of this car type.
 They were employed in revenue sulphur service and company service for ballast work.
-The Atlas ready-to-run models received light weathering and carry ballast loads from Hay Brothers.
+The two PGE cars received modifications to the end bracing and door controls, and were finished with acrylic paints and custom decals.
+The two ready-to-run BCR models received light weathering and carry ballast loads from Hay Brothers.

 COVERED HOPPER CARS PGE 2107, BCOL 2108, PGE 2109, 2110, BCOL 2112, PGE 2113, 2115

 The railway received two orders of slab side hopper cars in 1962.
 They were used in cement service and grain service, which made them a common sight on the north end.
 These important cars are offered as a resin kit by Geoff Gooderham through Central Hobbies.
 I modelled seven cars in a variety of schemes, completing them with Plano Products etched running boards and styrene tack boards.
 The models were finished with acrylic paints and decals produced by Daly Designs specifically for this kit.
 Some cars received weathering depicting the results of years of cement service, and others received lighter weathering to depict cars in grain service.

 TANK CARS PGE 1903, BCOL 1917, 1926, 1943